 New York City is a fun and exciting place to live, but it’s also expensive.
-Once you’ve found the perfect apartment, take a look at these five ways to decorate it on a budget to make it feel like home.
+Once you’ve found the perfect apartment, take a look at these five ways to decorate on a budget to make it feel like home.

 New York City has an eclectic mix of apartments.
 There’s everything from 100-year-old apartment buildings to newer, high-rise complexes with micro-units.
-Older apartments are fun to decorate because of their built-in charm.
+Older apartments are fun to decorate on a budget because of their built-in charm.
 Find charming features in your apartment and make them stand out.
 For instance, pick up a vintage wrought iron screen at a flea market for a Victorian fireplace, or strategically place existing furniture to show off hand-carved elements.
 If you’re living in a micro-unit, add a charm of your own with inexpensive artwork and small objects.

 Decorate with Items that Show Off Your Personality